evanknapke/evanknapke.github.io/pages/experience.md

 ## Work Experience
 ---

-### Financial Advising Tool and API
+### Software Developer
 #### Accutech Systems Corporation, Muncie, IN
 #### October 2020 - Current
-- Description: Application for financial advisors that assists in showing hypothetical portfolios to their clients.
+- Description: Work with a small team on a financial advising tool and API for financial advisors that generates and displays potential portfolios to their clients.
-- Technologies used: ASP.Net, C#, VUE, Node, HTML5, CSS, JavaScript, Ajax, Docker
+- Technologies used: ASP.Net, C#, Vue.js, Node, HTML5, CSS, JavaScript, Ajax, Docker
 - Team methodologies used: Agile and Scrum iterative sprint development model, UML charts for project design, Test Driven Development implementation

 ---